Stock Market Today: Global Stocks Fall Ahead of Reports - ExBulletin

 A Monday report from the Federal Reserve showed that many banks tightened their lending standards in the first three months of the year.
 Moreover, the survey suggested that banks widely expect to raise their standards during 2023.
 Among the reasons given by some small and medium-sized banks for the forecast were a desire to take less risk and concerns concerning deposit outflows.

-The Federal Reserve has lifted its reference interest rate to a range of 5% to 5.25%, from virtually zero at the start of last year, in hopes of curbing high inflation.
+The Federal Reserve raised its key rate to a range of 5% to 5.25%, from virtually zero at the start of last year, in hopes of curbing high inflation.
 High rates do this by slowing the economy and hurting investment prices, which could cause a recession if they stay too high for too long.

 The Fed said it was unsure of its next move as large swathes of the economy have seen sharp slowdowns, but the labor market remains largely resilient.